qooxdoo/qooxdoo/docs/mobile/resolution.md

 Fallback
 --------

-%{Mobile} by default checks for the most common image resolutions:
+Mobile by default checks for the most common image resolutions:

 -   `@3x`
 -   `@2x`